Southern Transcon: Passenger trains

 Parts of the route are utilized by passenger rail services — BNSF does not operate regular passenger trains outside of the Chicago Subdivision.

-Amtrak's Southwest Chief runs once daily in each direction on the Transcon, but via the Raton Pass.
+Amtrak's Southwest Chief runs once daily in each direction on the Transcon, but via the Glorieta, Raton, La Junta Subdivision and Topeka between Albuquerque and Kansas City.
 The Pacific Surfliner also operates between Los Angeles and Fullerton.
 Until its cancellation in 1997, Amtrak's Desert Wind used the Southern Transcon between Los Angeles and Barstow.
 The proposed Coachella Valley Rail train from RCTC, which is anticipated to be operated by Amtrak, would initially run two roundtrips a day over the Transcon from LA Union Station to the Colton Crossing.

-Southern California's Metrolink commuter trains utilize the route between Los Angeles and San Bernardino.
+Southern California's Metrolink commuter rail trains utilize the route between Los Angeles and San Bernardino.
 These include the Orange County Line (between Los Angeles and Fullerton), 91/Perris Valley Line (between Los Angeles and Highgrove), and Inland Empire–Orange County Line (between Atwood and San Bernardino).